Oluwapelumi99/BMW_Trivia/README.md

 <img width="1587" alt="Screenshot 2024-05-29 at 21 43 27" src="https://github.com/Oluwapelumi99/BMW_Trivia/assets/156908824/0eeaa24c-f87d-4e30-9653-73d3e19145a7">

-- Errors have been fixed,excepts the blank spaces around the ascii area and this cannot be fixed as it will distort the ascii layout.
+- Errors have been fixed,excepts the blank spaces from lines 32-51 around the ascii area and this cannot be fixed as it will distort the ascii layout.
 Here is a screenshot.

 <img width="1705" alt="Screenshot 2024-05-31 at 22 29 26" src="https://github.com/Oluwapelumi99/BMW_Trivia/assets/156908824/47471b5d-fea6-4b38-8e85-ba2e52117670">